PRODUCT DESIGNER

 Outcome: A safer middle ground that supported higher-stakes workflows without forcing manual review on every case.

-4. More intentional control for expert users
+3. More intentional control for expert users (deeper control for power users)

 Insight: More technical users wanted transparency and control, not just a simpler AI experience.